joe-gz/ga_project1/README.md

 A couple issues I faced or still have unsolved:
 1) creating an "easy" and "hard" level.
 With a little more time I feel confident I could figure this out, however, I am running into an issue with my loops building the divs.
 2) Adding more CSS animations.
 Specifically, I could not get the cards to actually flip.
 I believe that is due to the way I actually built the boards, but I am still investigating.

-Things I wanted to get to eventually:
-1) create a timer game